novapixels/novapixels/README.md

 Hello world 👋

 I am Monica Randriamialy.
-I am a passionate front-end developer, designer and digital marketer.
+I am a marketer and digital designer, with a passion for web development.
 📍 Santiago, Chile

 <h3 align="left">Connect with me:</h3>